-It is recommended that you set up a designated table or area, ideally by the entrance, for registering attendees, which includes the following items:
+It is recommended that you set up a designated table or space, ideally by the entrance, for registering attendees, which includes the following items:

-- orientation leaflets and any other handouts you would like to provide
+- Any handouts you would like to provide, such as orientation leaflets

-Some Groups hand out free giveaways to attendees, such as a sample, a voucher, something edible or something fun.
+Some Groups give free giveaways to attendees, such as a sample, voucher, or edible item.
 Why not ask Group members for ideas?
 It might be possible to seek sponsorship for your event, which could result in the sponsor providing free branded giveaways for attendees.
 Please note that you are not expected to organise free gifts.